 About every three to four feet add a joint about 1″ deep.
 This is a controlled joint so that the concrete will crack on this line if needed.

 Work the concrete to give you the finish you want.

 Continue this process until you have added concrete to the whole length of the form.

 STEP 6: CURE THE CONCRETE EDGING

 Once the concrete is in place, it needs to cure.
 Make sure to follow the instructions on your concrete bag by either applying a sealer or keeping the concrete slightly damp for a couple of days.

 Remember that you should not allow a lot of water (rain or sprinklers) to hit the curing concrete, so be sure to cover the concrete with tarps if needed.

-After the concrete has cured, around three days, you can remove the forms.
+After the concrete has cured, around three days, you can remove the form.

 I found I had to use a pair of pliers to clamp the stakes to pull up.

-Once the forms are removed, fill in around the concrete edging with the dirt you removed before.
+Once the form is discarded, fill in around the concrete edging with the dirt you removed before.